CARTOON MAKER | CARTOONIST | CARTOONING

 On my old cartoons I still scan them into Photoshop, often the finished cartoons.
 I may edit out some elements (such as outdated tv sets) and import new elements to replace them, and I use a cartoon-style computer font for lettering.

-This is why I emphasize to reach out to fellow cartoonists and cartoon makers when you have questions.
+This is why I emphasize to reach out to fellow cartoonists and illustrators when you have questions.
 Don’t be surprised by getting a quick and in-depth response!
+Do not forget what being a cartoon maker consists of since you’re the cartoonist!